Sharen Jester Turney: Awards and recognition

-In 2018, Sharen Jester Turney received the University of Oklahoma's Celebration of Education Award of Distinction, the college's highest honor, presented to alumni, friends or advocates of education who have achieved state, national or international distinction in their fields of endeavor.
-The event raises money for scholarships to the university.
+In 2018, Turney received the University of Oklahoma's Celebration of Education Award of Distinction, the college's highest honor, presented to alumni.

 In 2016, Turney was honored at the Way to Win Gala in New York for her support of the organizations work to assist homeless women and children on their journey toward independence.
 The event is Way to Win's largest annual fundraiser.